polterguy/hyper-ide/README.md

 * Beautify CSS files
 * Preview Markdown files
 * Maximise code editor (fills entire browser window if you want it to, Alt+M)
-* Browsing, editing, deleting and creating any files in your server's htmldoc folder
+* Browsing, editing, deleting and creating files and folders in your server's htmldoc folder
 * Downloading files to your local computer
 * Deleting, creating, editing any text file, e.g. PHP, JavaScript, CSS, Python files, etc
-* Creating new folders and modifying existing folders
 * More than 100 languages supported out of the box
 * Multiple open files at the same time
 * Intelligent indentation while editing